1st Edition

 by Routledge

-Examining how research-informed design knowledge is created, represented and used in educational research and innovation projects, this book offers theoretical, methodological, and practical guidance on how to (and how not to) create, represent and (re)use research-informed design principles.
+Examining how research-informed design knowledge is created, represented, and used in educational research and innovation projects, this book offers theoretical, methodological, and practical guidance on how to (and how not to) create, represent, and (re)use research-informed design principles.
+The chapters explore how educational researchers, designers, teachers, and other innovating...
+Read more

 1. Introduction: Creating Design Knowledge in Educational Innovation

-Inger-Marie Falgren Christensen, Lina Markauskaite, Nina Bonderup Dohn, Dwayne Ripley and Roland Hachmann
+Inger-Marie Falgren Christensen, Lina Markauskaite, Nina Bonderup Dohn, Dwayne Ripley, and Roland Hachmann

-Section 1: Theoretical Foundations
+Section I: Theoretical Foundations

 2. A Situated Perspective on the Usefulness of Design Principles